fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+4.1 to 4.2
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 10.4 LTS
+- Fix TSconfig inclusion (thanks to @tritum and @tritumBj)
+- Rename TS and TSconfig files to newer file extensions
+- Move TSconfig file to correct folder
+- Minor fixes and clean up

+How to upgrade
+""""""""""""""

+-Adjust your TS / TSconfig file includes if needed
+- Clear all caches

 4.x to 4.1
 ^^^^^^^^^^